romz-pl/posts-linkedin/035-why-sparse-linear-equations/README.md

 **Direct methods** are remarkably robust.
 They factorize the system matrix into simpler components, such as triangular matrices, and find solutions in a fixed number of steps.
 These methods function reliably as "black box solvers."
 However, they are impractical for extremely large problems, particularly those arising from three-dimensional or four-dimensional real-world discretizations, due to memory constraints.

 **Iterative methods** excel where direct methods falter.
 They require minimal memory and efficiently leverage matrix-vector products.
 The catch?
-Their performance depends heavily on the problem at hand and usually requires carefully designed preconditioners—transformations that improve numerical properties and accelerate convergence.
+Their performance depends heavily on the problem at hand and usually requires carefully designed preconditioners — transformations that improve numerical properties and accelerate convergence.